 – Temperature – is also an important weather element, which merges with pressure and humidity issues.
 Once the temperature is higher, then the water, being on the ground has a bigger ability to evaporation, however, a single air cube has a bigger volume at once.
 Then in wet areas, especially when water is colder than air the visibility conditions won’t be favourable.
 On the contrary, rising temperatures above dry (or frozen during the winter) landmass will decrease humidity, making a visual range more extended (like in the desert areas in the western USA).
 Inside the inversion layer, where the temperature is lower, the humidity level is higher, what we can see in a mist, fog or partially developed cloud deck.

 – Seasonal variations – can be significant, depends where you live.
-In marine climes, there won’t be as considerable difference as in continental climates.
-However in general the time with the best visibility occur during the winter, when low temperature hinders steaming from the ground and when cooler and clearer air masses take hold.
+In marine climes, there won’t be the as considerable difference as in continental climates.
+However, in general, the time with the best visibility occur during the winter, when low temperature hinders steaming from the ground and when cooler and clearer air masses take hold.
 For instance, a dry continental Polar or Arctic mass usually extends visual range during the winter, because these masses travel across a massive land covered by snow.
 However, it refers to the upper part of the air, which lies above the inversion layer, described below.
 A season with the worst visibility is the summer when high temperature causes intensive heating and steaming from the ground and water.
 Then humidity increases, impairing visibility.
 This situation can turn rapidly when much colder air mass approaches, what happens from time to time, usually after a heatwave.
 Then, if the surface over which an air mass is located is warmer than the air mass, the lower layers will be heated.
-It incurs a decrease of humidity and good visibility.
+It incurs a decrease in humidity and good visibility.
 This situation is observed when colder maritime air mass comes on the warmer continental surface (Pic.
 30).
 The opposite situation can be observed during the spring or winter, when much warmer air mass comes onto the surface, which is colder.
 Then the lower layers are gradually cooled.
-As the result water vapor and atmospheric impurities tend to be concentrated in low layers decreasing the visibility effectively (Pic.
+As a result water vapor and atmospheric impurities tend to be concentrated in low layers decreasing the visibility effectively (Pic.
 31).

-Except for the tropic air mass advections, spring as a period feature one of the best visibility conditions, becuase the temperature is still low and ground still cool, which prevents of steaming.
+Except for the tropic air mass advection, spring as a period feature one of the best visibility conditions, because the temperature is still low and ground still cool, which prevents of steaming.
 Polar continental air mass, which enters to Europe doesn’t contain many aerosols, because this mass originates above still snow-covered (or if not, wet) areas of Eurasian inland.
 Arctic air masses can also occur during this time.

 Autumn is a period with also good visibility, when a Polar maritime or Arctic mass occurs.
-During this time poor visibility can be observed during Tropic and Polar continental air mass advections.
+During this time poor visibility can be observed during Tropic and Polar continental air mass advection.
 Another favourable factor for good visibility during the autumn is limited cloudiness in this period of the year.

 The situation will be different i.e. in the USA, where excellent visibility is observed also during the summer.
 It arises out of a dry huge massive of land and high temperatures.
 Moreover, the period of the worst visibility doesn’t indicate, that moments with good atmospheric clarity won’t occur.
 It depends on the local weather pattern, being various between years.